Join Us & Get Wine 101 Course 75% Off

 A Brief History of “Enotherapy”

-The relationship between wine and health goes way back.
-Ancient Egyptian hieroglyphs and Sumerian tablets from 2,200 BCE document wine as the world’s oldest human-made medicine.
+The relationship between wine and health goes back a long way.
+Ancient Egyptian hieroglyphs and Sumerian tablets from 2,200 BCE show wine to be one of the earliest documented human-made medicines.

 Hippocrates lecturing his students.
 Photo courtesy of the Wellcome Collection.